1. Types of accidents you must report.

 2. You have 72 hours to report the accident.

-You must report the accident within 72 hours of the accident.
-You must use the following form to report the accident: http://www.odot.state.or.us/forms/dmv/32.pdf.
+You must report the accident within 72 hours of the accident using the following form: Oregon DMV MVA Report.

-3. If you don’t report the accident, your license may be suspended.
+3. If you do not file the report, your license may be suspended.

-If you fail to file an accident report, the DMV is required to suspend your license until you file the report even if you didn’t know that you had to file a report.
-DMV suspended a driver’s license for failing to file report regarding an accident in which someone was injured even though the driver did not know the person had been injured.
-The driver appealed the suspension but the Oregon Court of Appeals upheld it.
-You can read the case by following this link: http://www.publications.ojd.st guaiac ate.or.us/docs/A142425.htm.
+If you do not file an Oregon DMV MVA Report, the DMV can suspend your license until you file it even if you didn’t know that you had to file one.
+DMV suspended a driver’s license for failing to file a MVA report because someone had been injured in the accident.
+The driver appealed the suspension because he did not know that the person had been injured.
+The court upheld the suspension!
+See, Case Upholding Suspension.